 Supplementary Table 2: Baseline and through-out disease characteristics.
 Comparison between patients developed different grades of neutropenia.
 For grade of neutropenia definition, see patients and methods. *patients who developed grade III and grade IV neutropenia were analyzed as one group. ⱡ Age at the time of RA diagnosis, ¶: time from the diagnosis of RA to the first episode of neutropenia. a.
-Hb<135 g/L for men and Hb<120 g/L for women, b. platelets<100.000/μl, c. white blood cells: <4X109/L, d. lymphocytes: <1 X 109/L, e: neutrophils<2 X 109/L , §: Therapy with methotrexate, sulfasalazine and hydroxychloroquine. #: Incidence rate is expressed as events per 1000 month-persons, N: number of patients, IM: Intramuscular, NA: Not applicable because of the limited number of cases, CI: confidence intervals
+Hb<135 g/L for men and Hb<120 g/L for women, b. platelets<100×10^9/L, c. white blood cells: <4.0X109/L, d. lymphocytes: <1.0 X 109/L, e: neutrophils<2.0 X 109/L , §: Therapy with methotrexate, sulfasalazine and hydroxychloroquine. #: Incidence rate is expressed as events per 1000 month-persons, N: number of patients, IM: Intramuscular, NA: Not applicable because of the limited number of cases, CI: confidence intervals